javierdlrm/naked-rl/experiments/mc_todo_list/README.md

 # Monte Carlo To-Do List

-Use of Monte Carlo method to analyze the optimal policy to decide which tasks should be done first.
+Use of Monte Carlo method to compare policies and find the optimal one to carry out the tasks.

+> Inspired by an article of [Sau Sheong](https://towardsdatascience.com/@sausheong) in [Medium](https://towardsdatascience.com/optimise-your-todo-list-with-monte-carlo-simulations-in-python-1682a8a5eb84).

 ## Concepts